 Currently there are no restrictions on imports of agricultural biotech products.
-The only law that regulated trade of biotech products was the Planting Seed Law that went into effect 2001.
-Title IV of this (Chapter I, Article 30) stated that it was prohibited to import, investigate, produce or commercialize GE seeds.
+The only law that regulated trade of biotech products was the Planting Seed Law that went into effect in 2001.
+Title IV of the Law (Chapter I, Article 30) stated that it was prohibited to import, investigate, produce or commercialize GE seeds.
 Due to pressure from the private sector and to rising food costs, the Government of El Salvador (GOES) abolished Article 30 in 2008 (Please see Chapter 1, Part B: Plant Biotechnology Policy).

 The other law that addresses biotechnology is the Environment Law, effective since May 1998.
-Article 21 Paragraph "Ñ" of this law provides regulations for carrying out environmental impact studies to determine if GE organisms are harmful to the environment and Article 68 provides guidance on procedures to create bio-safety norms.
-El Salvador also ratified the Cartagena Protocol in 2003.
+Article 21 Paragraph " $\tilde{N}$ " of this law provides regulations for carrying out environmental impact studies to determine if GE organisms are harmful to the environment and Article 68 provides guidance on procedures to create bio-safety norms.
+El Salvador ratified the Cartagena Protocol in 2003.

-El Salvador's biotechnology regulatory system is still being developed.
-From 2002 to 2004 the Ministry of Environment conducted a project to define the legal framework to regulate GE organisms and to define intergovernmental coordination between the Ministries of Agriculture, Environment, and Health.
+El Salvador has a developed biotechnology regulatory system.
+From 2002 to 2004, the Ministry of Environment conducted a project to define the legal framework to regulate GE organisms and to define intergovernmental coordination between the Ministries of Agriculture, Environment, and Health.
 The project was financed by the Global Environment Fund (GEF) and the United Nations Environment Program.
 In 2011, the Ministry of Environment launched the second phase of the GEF program with a four-year project on "Safety of Modern Biotechnology".
-The implementation of this project has been extended until December 2016 (Refer to Chapter 1, Part B: Plant Biotechnology Policy).
+The implementation of this project has been extended until March 2018 (Refer to Chapter 1, Part B: Plant Biotechnology Policy).

 The GOES administration that was in office from 2004 to 2009 made a proposal for a Special Ruling for the safe use and commercialization of GE organisms that was to be presented to the National Assembly for approval and ratification.
 Once this step was accomplished, a Biosecurity Committee was to be created to assure compliance with the ruling (Please see Section III.
 Plant Biotechnology Policy).
-However, there was no progress made and since then there has been no political will to approve the 2009 proposal.
+Thus far, progress has been made and the Special Ruling is only pending a revision of Article 26 (Imports and Transfer of GE organisms destined for human consumption or animal feed, or for further processing) by the Ministries of Agriculture and Health.